nsbno/aws-securityhub-multiaccount-activation/README.md

-This lambda script would enable securityhub on member accounts.
+This lambda script would enable AWS SecurityHub on member accounts.

 The python script source has been gotten from awslabs/aws-securityhub-multiaccount-scripts github repo and it is modified in a way that:
 - It runs on AWS **Lambda-Function**